 A Non-Surgical Option for Musculoskeletal Injuries

-PRP is an FDA-approved therapeutic injection process for the growth, repair, and rehabilitation of connective tissue, such as shoulders, knees, hips, neck, back, etc. PRP therapy aides the body’s natural healing process by delivering a higher concentration of platelets, directly into the area of need.
-Platelet Rich Plasma involves drawing a sample of your blood, which is then placed in a centrifuge to isolate the blood platelets.
-This Platelet Rich Plasma (PRP) is precisely injected back into the area in need of repair, enhancing the healing process.
+Platelet-rich plasma therapy is an FDA-approved therapeutic injection process for the growth, repair, and rehabilitation of connective tissue, such as shoulders, knees, hips, neck, back, etc. PRP therapy aids the body’s natural healing process by delivering a higher concentration of platelets, directly into the area of need.
+Platelet-rich plasma involves drawing a sample of your blood, which is then placed in a centrifuge to isolate the blood platelets.
+This platelet-rich plasma is precisely injected back into the area in need of repair, enhancing the healing process.
 The process has been shown to be safe and effective in treating the following common conditions:

 How Does PRP Therapy Work?

-To prepare the PRP injection, blood is drawn from the patient and is spun in a centrifuge at a high speed so that it is separated into is four components: red blood cells, white blood cells, platelets and plasma.
-At that point, some of the plasma is removed, and the remaining plasma is mixed back in with the platelets.
+To prepare the PRP injection, blood is drawn from the patient and is spun in a centrifuge at a high speed to separate the blood into its four components: red blood cells, white blood cells, platelets, and plasma.
+Once separated, some of the plasma is removed, and the remaining plasma is mixed back in with the platelets.
 This forms a very “platelet-rich plasma” solution which is then injected into and around the point of injury, jump-starting and significantly strengthening the body’s natural healing signal.
 Because your own blood is used, there is no risk of a transmissible infection and a very low risk of allergic reaction.

 What Are the Expected Results?